dyanarose/overwolf-sample-plugin-documentation/README.md

 In the sample app, this happens in the [nsPluginInstanceOverwolfSample](https://github.com/overwolf/overwolf-sample-plugin/blob/master/npOverwolfSamplePlugin/nsPluginInstanceOverwolfSample.cpp) class.
 In the GetValue function, the nsScriptableObjectOverwolfSample is created, initialized, and assigned if it doesn't already exist. ([plugin threading model](https://developer.mozilla.org/en-US/Add-ons/Plugins/Gecko_Plugin_API_Reference/Scripting_plugins#Threading_model))

-nsPluginInstanceOverwolfSample includes a note about the upcoming drop of NPAPI support from Chromium, you can read more about this at https://www.chromium.org/developers/npapi-deprecation.
+nsPluginInstanceOverwolfSample includes a [note](https://github.com/overwolf/overwolf-sample-plugin/blob/master/npOverwolfSamplePlugin/nsPluginInstanceOverwolfSample.cpp#L36) about the upcoming drop of NPAPI support from Chromium, which you can read more about at https://www.chromium.org/developers/npapi-deprecation.
 I don't believe Overwolf has made any public announcement about their plans, other than the warning in the sample app.

 Registering the Plugin
 ----------------------